-Mini Lemon Berry Pavlovas are quite possibly the most delightful and delicious treat at the dessert table.
+Mini Pavlovas with Lemon and Berries are quite possibly the most delightful and delicious treat at the dessert table.
 These beauties are ideal for cocktail parties, casual dinners, and spring and summer soirées.

 While I absolutely adore rich chocolate desserts, sometimes a splash of color and little sweetness is just what I want to finish a meal.

-- Meringues.
-The meringues are made by whisking the ingredients together for 10 minutes, piping the bases (which in this case, I call “bowls”), and then slowly baking them in a low oven.
+- Meringues (mini pavlova nests).
+The meringues are made by whisking the ingredients together for 10 minutes, piping the mini pavlova nests, and then slowly baking them in a low oven.